-Tributaries, conceived by Creative Producer Denise Bolduc with NWIA’s Erika Iserhoff as Associate Producer and Quach George as Event Coordinator, pays homage and respect to Indigenous creativity, presence and voice in celebratory, large-scale experience in Toronto as part of the 2017 Luminato festival .
+Tributaries, conceived by Creative Producer Denise Bolduc with NWIA’s Erika Iserhoff as Associate Producer and Quach George as Event Coordinator, paid homage and respect to Indigenous creativity, presence and voice in a celebratory, large-scale experience in Toronto as part of the 2017 Luminato festival .

 “We are truly grateful to be working in partnership with Denise Bolduc, artistic lead of Tributaries, and the Luminato Festival.
 The program reflects a stellar line up of Indigenous artists and creativity.
 NWIA is thrilled to work in a capacity supporting creative partnerships and strengthening our organization within the larger industry and within an international festival context.
 Tributaries reflect NWIA’s vision to advance the interests, culture, and art of Indigenous women working in the arts within Canada.” — Erika A. Iserhoff, Associate Producer